LeeHunter/Anki-slicer/README.md

 * Python 3.9 or later
 * [Anki](https://apps.ankiweb.net/) with the AnkiConnect add‑on installed and running.
+* FFmpeg installed and on your PATH (required by pydub for reading/exporting audio).
+  - macOS: `brew install ffmpeg`
+  - Windows: `choco install ffmpeg` (or download from ffmpeg.org and add to PATH)
+  - Linux: `sudo apt-get install ffmpeg` (Debian/Ubuntu) or your distro equivalent
 * An audio file and two SRT files:
     * Original transcript (same language as the audio).
     * Translation of the original text.*